Apadmi-Engineering/Mockzilla/CONTRIBUTING.md

 ## Spotless

 We use Spotless to reformat and organise all of our library code.
-It runs automatically on compilation so please ensure you've compiled your code before submitting a pull request.
+It runs automatically on every commit so ensure you commit it's changes before creating your pull request.

 ## Create a pull request